peterhinch/micropython-msgpack/README.md

 If large quantities of text are to be transmitted, a greater gain could be achieved by compressing the text with a `gzip` style compressor and serialising the resultant `bytes` object with MessagePack.

-## 1.3 Update

-The means of handling extended built-in types (such as `complex`) has changed.
-This had the following objectives:
-* Remove the `mpext` function.
-* Extension modules are now loaded by the application.
-This enables the use of multiple extension modules.
-* Extension classes are now instantiated on demand, and then once only, reducing RAM churn.
-* The old "Ext handlers" approach has been removed.

-The update affects the design of extension modules (formerly `umsgpack_ext.py`).

 # 2. The MicroPython implementation